jbremer/cuckoo-salt/README.md

 ## Before running

 - Known bug with the pip.installed state.
-Waiting on an upstream fix.
-Current workaround is documented in the deps.sls file.
+See issue #5
 - vmcloak_generate.sh needs an Office key
-- Testing has been done on Ubuntu 16.04 LTS, but needs a lot more
+- Set pillar values

 ## TODO

-- Moar testing
+- Testing has been done on Ubuntu 16.04 LTS, but needs a lot more
 - Pillarize all the configs/Make configuration as dynamic as possible
 - Turn into a proper salt formula
 - Think about creating a salt module for vmcloak since it's all python anyways